 It’s great to have a box of cookies or chocolates in your dorm to offer to your dormmates when you first move in.
 If you do go round your halls knocking on doors, it’s nice to have something to offer people.
 Your food of choice doesn’t have to be anything fancy; even just M&Ms or a box of cookies will be very well received, especially after lifting all those heavy boxes!

 10. Make sure you have a noise-canceling device.

 It’s possible that your halls will be noisy and that you're not used to this, so it might be a bit more difficult to get to sleep.
 The worst thing to be during Welcome Week is exhausted: it’s a long week, so don’t make it harder by not sleeping properly.

 Earplugs might be enough for you, but if they aren’t, there are a few things you can try.
 If you like listening to music at night, invest in some noise-canceling headphones.
 If you don’t want to sleep with headphones on or earbuds in, then you might want to pack a white noise machine.
-Clara Beyer, a senior at Brown, says that “it’s like having a little fan next to your ears.
+Clara Beyer from Brown University says that “it’s like having a little fan next to your ears.
 At first you notice the noise, but then you’re quickly able to tune this out.
 It made it so much easier for me to sleep in my first week at university!”

 11. Wear something you’re comfortable in!